louisblankemeier/STARR-Labeler/README.md

 - With ```USE_COLS```, load only specified columns of the csv for improved speed.

 - Time resolution (in years) can be increased by getting multiple entries from one subject according to the specified ```TIME_BINS```.
 If the value is 1, there will be 1 feature vector extracted for the time window specified above.
-A larger number of bins corresponds to multiple feature vectors extracted during that time window according to the number of bins and the specified bin duration.
-The number of bins is also shown in the variable name with '_1' for bin 1, '_2' for bin 2 etc.
+A larger number of bins corresponds to multiple feature vectors extracted from multiple time windows according to the number of bins and the specified bin duration.
+The number of bins is also shown in the variable name of the output CSV with '_1' for bin 1, '_2' for bin 2 etc.

 - If multiple entries are present for one subject specify aggregation strategy with ```AGGREGATE_ACROSS_TIME```.

-- If the ```REGEX_TO_FEATURE_NAME``` starts with ```^``` this defines a regex and in the example shown above all variables with names starting from ```HDL Cholesterol``` will be matched.
+- The keys in ```REGEX_TO_FEATURE_NAME``` define regex expressions and all values that match the regex are mapped to a single feature with a name given by the value in the dictionary.
+In the example shown above all variables with names starting from ```HDL Cholesterol``` will be matched.

 ## Generating Outcome Labels